Condensation Polymers

 Condensation polymers are used in a wide variety of applications, including:

-- Fibres, such as polyester and nylon.
+- Fibers, such as polyester in clothing and nylon in carpets and clothing.

 - Adhesives, such as epoxy adhesives and cyanoacrylate adhesives.